Founder and CEO

 Michael Gross, PhD, RADT-II, CP, PAT, SEP

-Dr. Gross is a Board Certified Practitioner of Psychodrama, Sociometry, and Group Psychotherapy, has worked in the field of addiction recovery for over five years, and for more than four years, has facilitated psychodrama groups for survivors of trauma and neglect, as well as addictions and eating disorders.
+Dr. Gross is a Board Certified Practitioner of Psychodrama, Sociometry, and Group Psychotherapy, a Somatic Experiencing® Practitioner, and has has worked in the field of addiction recovery for over six years.
+For more than five years, he has facilitated psychodrama groups for survivors of trauma and neglect, as well as addictions and eating disorders.
 During his own intensive psychodrama training, he found inspiration and experienced personal transformation through the invitation offered by sociometry and psychodrama, and is keen to share those opportunities with others.

 In addition, Dr. Gross integrates principles of twelve-step recovery into his work with groups and individuals, and seeks to embody them in his own life.
 Previously, he devoted two decades to the world of HIV/AIDS, especially HIV prevention, as a counselor, educator, grant developer/administrator, program director, and clinical researcher, in association with a variety of organizations including the Fred Hutchinson Cancer Research Center and the National Institute of Allergy and Infectious Diseases (NIH).